Questions? Reach a real person:

 That's what the 12 lessons teach.

-You start with the neuroscience of fear — not as filler, but because understanding why your dog physically cannot "calm down on command" is what stops you from making the mistakes that reset the clock.
+You start with the neuroscience of fear — not as filler, but because understanding why your dog physically cannot "calm down on command" (cortisol takes 40–60 minutes to clear the bloodstream after a stress event; Kaszycka et al., 2025) is what stops you from making the mistakes that reset the clock.
 Then you map your dog's actual baseline.
 Then you run the protocol: departure-cue desensitization first, then graduated absences tracked in the companion workbook.

 The research is clear.
 Vieira de Castro et al. (2020) found that aversive training produces significantly higher stress behaviors than reward-based methods.
 Ziv (2017) documented long-term welfare impacts.
-China et al. (2020) found lower cortisol and better learning with positive approaches.
+China et al. (2020) found reward-based training was at least as effective as electronic-collar training, with significantly fewer signs of stress.
 None of this is controversial in the behavior science literature.
 It just hasn't reached most dog owners.

 Pup Class was built on that published foundation.
 No dominance theory.
 No punishment.
 No "just let them cry it out."